falself/deadpanpoetry/content/posts/immaculate-decay-services.md

 Mention specific textures or aromas—
-(e.g., butter-nation, new mess jars, spatial disguises, mettle jellyfish, itty-bitties)— to receive a complimentary access violation!
+(e.g., butter-nation, new mess jars, spatial disguises, mettle jellyfish, itty-bitties) to receive a complimentary access violation!

 Exclusions may apply to dead things.